Plastic free. Period.

 My friends screwed up their faces when I told them about my new knickers.
 They thought I was too young for adult nappies.
 But the knickers are actually pretty stylish.
 Thinner than your bikini bottoms.
 Sure, there are a few extra layers in the gusset, but these are the ultra-moisture absorbent and anti bacterial bits you need to save leaks and smells, and having that slight extra throughout the pant saves you from those awkward spots where the pad ‘misses’.
 On lighter days, I can use my reusable knicks and not have to worry til the next morning, when I can kick them off in the shower and not even have to see what I’m rinsing away.
 The rinse away?
 It can be a bit ick the first few times but you soon get used to it.

 Taboo: Isn’t it odd that we feel ick about rinsing away periods, but pick up our dogs’ poo?

 The knickers work well as a back up for a cup/ tampons, or a night time option, or on their own on lighter days.

 Product review?
-I used Thinx, but since I bought there is also a new UK company called Wuka.
+I used Thinx, there’s also ModiBodi and since I bought there is also a new UK company called Wuka.
 The knickers cost about £25 for a pair, cheaper for a set (Thinx suggest 3 - one to wear, one in the wash, one next).
 The downside to me for knickers is that many of them still use some synthetic fibres, that I’m actively washing down the drain – but they’re still better than totally synthetic pads.
 And it’s all a balance, and we all have our own comfort levels – ecologically, monthly and in just what we want to wear next to our V!
 But for me, that’s why I’m keen to try the reusable (bamboo and charcoal) pads.